 Two people.
 Same goal: write a book.
 Different intentions: Sharing and Bestselling.
 Divergent experiences.

 Engaging in this endeavor required that I make the space I needed pursue my goal.
 Sharing, then, also meant that I delegated responsibilities that took up time of my day, so I could make myself available to write.
 I shared tasks with my team members, my husband at home, and my support network.
 I shared my income with the editors, professionals, and coaches who supported me on this journey.
 I even negotiated sharing some of my sleep time with my goal.
 I often woke up at 3:30 or 4am to write, and was eager to do so because 2020 was the year I shared my story and hope with the world.

 That’s how I applied my word of intention across the board (at home, at work, in my routines and investments).
 Whenever I struggled with decision-making, all I had to do was go back to my word and reflect on whether the choice in question led me closer or further away from my purpose.

 Your intention will drive the process of achieving your goal, so be clear and choose it from the heart.

 I would be honored if you shared your word of intention with me here.
-You may also write about your goal if you feel comfortable doing so.
+You may also write about your goal if you feel inspired to do so.
 I will collect all intentions and put them in my prayer box to make sure God grants you the wisdom and guidance to persevere and succeed.
-I’ve got your back!
+We’ve got your back!